 Upon the occurrence of a Fundamental Change, we will be required under the indenture governing the debentures to repurchase up to all outstanding debentures at the option of the holders of such debentures.
 Upon the occurrence of a Fundamental Change or upon a Purchase Date, we cannot assure you that we would have sufficient financial resources, or would be able to arrange financing, to pay the repurchase price for all debentures tendered by the holders.
 A Fundamental Change may also constitute an event of default under our loan and security agreement with Bank of America and our Dresdner loan agreements, which would prohibit us from repurchasing any debentures.
 Any future credit agreements or other agreements relating to other indebtedness to which we become a party may contain similar restrictions and provisions.
-If we do not obtain a consent to the repurchase of the debentures upon a Fundamental Change, we may remain prohibited from repurchasing the debentures.
-Any failure to repurchase the debentures when required following a Fundamental Change or Purchase Date would result in an event of default under the indenture.
-For more information, see "Description of Debentures-Repurchase at Option of the Holder Upon a Fundamental Change and -Repurchase at Option of the Holder on Purchase Dates."
+If we do not obtain a consent to the repurchase of the debentures upon a Fundamental Change or Purchase Date would result in an event of default under the indenture.
+For more information, see "Description of Debentures-Repurchase at Option of the Holder on Purchase Dates."